 To promote decent working conditions within their supply chains, many companies and suppliers maintain human-rights and labor-standards monitoring programs.
-Occasionally, such programs only cover their immediate suppliers (Tier 1), which does not guarantee labor standards compliance or a "clean" product.
-In many cases, internationally accepted human rights standards and labor conditions are not found in Tiers 2, 3 and so on.
-Mapping helps companies assess the risks in the upstream tiers of their supply chains in an age of increasing transparency.
+Occasionally, such programs only cover their immediate suppliers (Tier One), which does not guarantee labor standards compliance or a "clean" product.
+In many cases, internationally accepted human rights standards and labor conditions are not found in Tiers Two, Three, etc. Mapping helps companies assess the risks in the upstream tiers of their supply chains in an age of increasing transparency.

-Ignorance of production and working conditions, in combination with the absence of regular and structured monitoring at upstream supply-chain levels, increases sustainability risks, specifically human-rights and labor-standards violations.
-In such instances, violations have been "woven" into a product by the time it arrives for final processing by the Tier 1 supplier.
+Ignorance of production and working conditions, in combination with the absence of regular and structured monitoring of upstream supply chain levels, increases sustainability risks - specifically, human rights and labor standards violations.
+In such instances, violations have been "woven" into a product by the time it arrives for final processing by the Tier One supplier.
 For companies to guarantee that product manufacturing occurs in an environment that respects human and labor rights - and has no negative impact on surrounding communities - their leaders must examine the upstream supply chain.
-They should begin with a review of the primary raw materials used in the product, gradually expanding to other raw materials and components used.
+They should begin with a review of the product's primary raw materials, gradually expanding to other raw materials and components used.